 When the weather gets warm, thoughts look for chilling out.
 If central air conditioning is not possible, room air conditioning systems could be an inexpensive and energy-efficient alternative to cool one or two rooms.

-If you are willing to beat the heat, you are not alone: About 8 million room air conditioners were shipped for sale in 2017.
+If you are willing to beat the heat, you are not alone: Our Best Household Product Team found about 8 million room air conditioners were shipped for sale in 2017.
 A typical household spends 13% of its annual electricity bill on cooling, based on a survey.
 So it is necessary to select the right unit.
 An air conditioner that is too small will struggle to cool an area.
 One that is too big cools so quickly that it does not sufficient time to reduce enough moisture, leaving you with a cold, clammy space.

 How We Test Room ACs